Transmixr/transmixr.github.io/docs/comp_mediaselection/index.md

 ## What problems does it solve?

-Manage video content (2d, volumetric); repurpose content for various production environments; analyse content and provide insights;
+1. Manage video content (2d, volumetric)
+2. Repurpose content for various production environments
+3. Analyze content and provide insight

 ## How does it work?